 image

 Since February 23, 2009, Kalie has been brought in once a month for a “tune-up” laser treatment.
 I listen to her lungs and get a history.

-We have since added Flovent inhaler (one puff per day) and discontinued the Albuterol.
-Then on May 28, 2009 we added liquid chicken-flavored Sildenafil (Viagra).
-A low dose of Prednisone every 3 days was also added in January 2010.
+Then on May 28, 2009 we added liquid chicken-flavored Sildenafil (Viagra) which immediately controlled her coughing.
+A low dose (2.5mg) of Prednisone every 3 days was also added in January 2010.

-It seems that high humidity and hot temperatures exasperated the coughing.
-On these uncomfortable days, the owner would minimize outdoor activities and try to keep Kalie as cool as possible.
-Because of the possibility that inhalant irritants (house dust) could also exasperate the cough, Kalie’s owners now use the Dyson vacuum cleaner and room air purifiers.
+It seems that high humidity and hot temperatures exasperate the coughing.
+Fortunately, in San Francisco we have very few hot days.
+On these uncomfortable days, the owner minimizes outdoor activities and tries to keep Kalie as cool as possible with Vornado air circulators.
+Because of the possibility that inhalant irritants (house dust) could also exasperate the cough, Kalie’s owners use a Dyson vacuum cleaner and room air purifiers.

-Ultimately, due to the owner’s dedication towards Kalie, the addition of the drugs (Flovent, Sildenafil and Prednisone) and the laser therapy, Kalie has been able to maintain minimal coughing and a very good quality of life.
+Ultimately, due to the owner’s dedication towards Kalie, the addition of the drugs (Sildenafil and Prednisone) and the laser therapy, Kalie has been able to maintain minimal coughing, no wheezing and a very good quality of life.

+image